 3(c.1) Preliminary data

-A significant portion of the proposed platform spanning the range of proposed functionality has been previously reported in various articles from our group (cf Table 1).
-This includes both the reporting of methodoligical novelty and subsequent usage for clinical studies of small to large cohorts.
-Much of this innovation has been provided through the ANTs processing toolkit to allow for continued use, potential future improvements, and reproducibility.
+Major progress toward the proposed platform, demonstrating project feasibility, has already been reported by our group (cf Table 1).
+These publications not only document methodological novelty of the work but also describe their subsequent usage for clinical research studies of small to large cohorts.
+Much of this innovation has been encoded in prototypical form in the ANTs processing toolkit, as described below, to allow for continued use, potential future improvements, and reproducibility.

 3(c.1.1) Generic ANTs core tools for image analysis and processing.
 The Advanced Normalization Tools (ANTs) package is a state-of-the-art, open-source software toolkit for image registration, segmentation, and other basic medical image analysis functionality [11].
 Several core programs comprising portions of the proposed pulmonary imaging analysis software framework have been created and made available within ANTs (and either simultaneously or subsequently made available in ITK).
-However, as mentioned earlier, these programs have more general application and require pulmonary-specific tuning for the tasks targeted by this project.
-The following list comprises several core software tools for tuning, subsequent exten- sions, documentation, tutorial generation, and the creation of easy-to-use bash scripts for large-scale processing of pulmonary imaging data:
+However, these programs have more general application and require pulmonary-specific tuning for the tasks targeted by this project.
+The following list comprises available functionality proposed for tuning, subsequent exten- sions, documentation, tutorial generation, and the creation of easy-to-use bash scripts for large-scale processing of pulmonary imaging data: